ctolon/PythonInterfaceDemo/README.md

 choices).
 * If the argument can take more than one value, when adding a new property choices is a list and the values must be converted to comma-separated strings

+## Some Notes Before The Instructions

+* You don't have to configure all the parameters in the Python interface. the parameter you did not configure will remain as the value in the JSON.
+* Don't forget to configure your Config JSON file in interface for each workflow and also configure extra `-run<Data|MC>` and `--run <2|3>` parameters for tablemaker workflow only
+* sometimes you may need to add extra tables and transformations to your workflow to resolve the errors you get.
+These are related to the data model and the production tag.
+It is stated in the steps that they will be used when errors are received.
+If you get an error about these add the relevant parameter to your workflow

 # Instructions for IRunTableMaker.py